zyskowsk/rails_lite/README.md

 ## Rails Lite

-This is a lite implementation of the basic functionality that comes along with Rails' ActionController::Base class as well as the rails Router.
+This is a lite implementation of the basic functionality that comes along with the Rails ActionController::Base class as well as the rails Router.

 ### functionality implemented: